top of page

 The United States of America is not some flimsy, delicate country, and Americans are far from fragile.
 We come from a long line of survivors who have overcome unfathomable atrocities, from the horror of slavery to brothers fighting brothers in the Civil War.

 Our remarkably resilient country endured two hellish World Wars, one hot war in Asia, one Cold one in Eastern Europe and, here at home, a traumatizing terrorist attack.
 America survived our black citizens being terrorized by police dogs, firebombed buses and burning crosses, and the sickening murders of Kennedys and King.
-We fought for the right to vote for American Indians and Asian, female and black Americans, and overcame a devastating depression, a monster financial crisis, a debilitating pandemic, and being deceived about Vietnam, Watergate, Iran-Contra, and WMDs.
+We fought for the right to vote for American Indians and female, black, and Asian Americans, and overcame a devastating depression, a monster financial crisis, a debilitating pandemic, and being deceived about Vietnam, Watergate, Iran-Contra, and WMDs.

-We were the first to stand for the right of revolution and consent of the governed.
+We were the first to stand for the right of revolution, consent of the governed, and the principle of federalism.
 We are people who celebrate life, liberty and justice for all.
-We are people who perfected the right to peaceful assembly, freedom of speech and the free exercise of religion.
+We perfected freedom of speech and expression, freedom of the press, the right to privacy, the right to a fair trial, the right to peacefully assemble, due process, and the free exercise of religion.

 Our security and support have provided countries the opportunity to foster democratic governments and strong economies.
 With our support, South Korea evolved from a poor, vulnerable autocracy to a vibrant, healthy democracy – as did Japan.
-We helped China integrate into the global economy, alleviating severe poverty for billions.
+We were instrumental in creating landmark global organizations like NATO, the United Nations, the International Monetary Fund, and the World Bank.

 Are we there yet?
 Of course not.
 But it’s not about the finish line.
 It’s about the rocky, sometimes chaotic journey.
 Regardless of who is in the Oval Office or in the seats of Congress, Americans will prevail – not because of our leaders, but despite them.